amygdala/code-snippets/ml/kubeflow-argo/README.md

 ### Set up a Kubernetes Engine (GKE) cluster

 Visit the [Cloud Console](https://console.cloud.google.com/kubernetes) for your project and create a GKE cluster.
 So that you don't have any Kubernetes pods stuck in "Pending" for lack of resources, give it at least 4 4-core nodes.
+You may need to [increase your Compute Engine API CPUs quota](https://console.cloud.google.com/iam-admin/quotas) before you do this.
-(See the 'Cleanup' section below so that you don't get charged for the cluster after you're done experimenting).
+(See the 'Cleanup' section below so that you don't get further charged for the cluster after you're done experimenting).

 <a href="https://storage.googleapis.com/amy-jo/images/kf-argo/gke_setup_start.png" target="_blank"><img src="https://storage.googleapis.com/amy-jo/images/kf-argo/gke_setup_start.png" width="600"/></a>